 - Lisson Gallery has a video tour of its exhibition of concrete poetry by Dom Sylvester Houédard, presented by curator Nicola Simpson.

-- The Live Art Development Agency is compiling information and resources to support artists and art workers hit by the COVID-19 pandemic
+- The Live Art Development Agency is compiling information and resources to support artists and art workers hit by the COVID-19 pandemic.

 - London Review Bookshop has podcasts of its last decade of live events, including many poetry readings.

 - The National Poetry Library has online archives of poetry, including audio recordings of past events.
+The future of this brilliant resource is currently in doubt – see here for further information and a petition.

 - nova, a French radio station, is hosting poet Anthony Joseph’s playlist of ‘Music for Healing’.